JhonEduard26/todo-app/README.md

 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library

-### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author

 - Website - [Jhon Eduard Bocanegra](https://github.com/JhonEduard26)
 - Frontend Mentor - [@JhonEduard26](https://www.frontendmentor.io/profile/JhonEduard26)
 - Twitter - [@JhonBocanegra26](https://twitter.com/JhonBocanegra26)

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.